OndrejVacekSPSCL/RP0-HandHeld/README.md

 Case is made from few 3D printed pieces.

 ## Software
 It runs RetroPie.
 It is needed to tweak with few files to get the buttons running.
+There is tutorial in the software folder...

 ## BOM
 |Part                                   |Quantity needed|Quantity in set|Price(USD)|Shipping(USD)|Note                                                       |Link                                                                                                                                                                                                                                                                                                                                                                                        |